A new nonmonotone adaptive trust region algorithm

 In this section, we analyze the global convergence of the new algorithm.
 To this end, we need the following assumptions: \begin{description} \item[\textbf{(H1)}] The objective function $f(x)$ is continuously differentiable and has a lower bound on the level set

 \item[\textbf{(H2)}] The approximation matrix $B_k$ is uniformly bounded, i.e., there exists a constant $M>0$ such that

 \end{description}

-The following lemma is similar for both IATR and NATR algorithms, so its proof is omitted. \begin{lemma} Suppose that the sequence $\{x_k\}$ is generated by NARN agorithm, then
+The following lemma is similar for both the IATR and the NATR algorithms, so its proof is omitted. \begin{lemma} Suppose that the sequence $\{x_k\}$ is generated by the NATR algorithm, then

-\end{lemma} \begin{proof} See \cite{nocedal2006numerical}. \end{proof} The next two lemmas guarantee the existence of some lower bounds for the trust region radius $\delta_k^{0}$ and the norm of the trial step $d_k^0$ at iteration $k$ generated by the NART algorithm. \begin{lemma} Suppose that $\delta_k^{0}=min\{\bar{\delta}, s_k\}$ is the trust region radius at iteration $k$ of the NART algorithm such that $s_k$ is defined by \eqref{e9}.
+\end{lemma} \begin{proof} See \cite{n1}. $\square$ \end{proof} The next two lemmas guarantee the existence of some lower bounds for the trust region radius $\delta_{k_0}$ and the norm of the trial step $d_{k_0}$ at iteration $k$ generated by the NATR algorithm. \begin{lemma} Suppose that $\delta_{k_0}=\min\{s_k, \bar{\delta} \}$ is the trust region radius at iteration $k$ of the NATR algorithm such that $s_k$ is defined by \eqref{e9}.
 Then,